Taxotere and Permanent Alopecia: What the Research Shows

 Frequently Asked Questions

-How does Taxotere cause permanent alopecia?
+How does Taxotere cause permanent hair loss?

 Does submitting information create an attorney-client relationship?